Prelude to Cultural Immersion

 There is no “best way” of course, no matter what the companies’ marketing claims may say.
 We all process information differently and respond better to some cues than others.
 Even in my own family, there’s not much crossover.
 My little girl learns best by singing songs and acting out plays at school.
 My wife needs a classroom setting if she’s not actually in a foreign country being forced to speak.
 For me, the constant drilling of language tapes on a long car trip has done wonders.
 Some people have a knack for learning a language quickly, while others struggle to learn and retain anything.
 So experiment and see what method is best for you.

 After sampling just about everything out there for Latin American Spanish, here’s my round up of effective options.
 The classes and commercial products mentioned here are available in other major languages as well.
 The courses listed below are generally just a half level or one level: beginner, intermediate, or advanced.
+The costs range from expensive (language school courses) to free (many web resources).

 Community College or Language School Course—$50 to $600 per course